 We Need To Talk About Kevin by Lionel Shriver

 Beloved by book clubs everywhere, We Need To Talk About Kevin explores one of the most heart-wrenching crimes: a school shooting.
 The name of the Colorado town Columbine has become synonymous with one of the most tragic massacres of that nature, the inspiration for Shriver’s devastating novel about the mother of an otherwise-fictional perpetrator.
-In 1999, Eric Harris and Dylan Klebold (both seniors at Columbine High School) killed twelve students and one teacher, injured a further 21 students, and turned their weapons on themselves and died by suicide.
+In 1999, Eric Harris and Dylan Klebold (both seniors at Columbine High School) killed twelve students and one teacher, injured a further 21 students, and turned their weapons on themselves to die by suicide.
 This horrific crime has inspired many copycats, and there are arguments to suggest that books like Shriver’s fuel the fire.
+Read my full review of We Need To Talk About Kevin here.

 A Brief History Of Seven Killings by Marlon James